DLR-SC/style-vectors-for-steering-llms/README.md

   </a>
 </p>

-This is the code for the paper [*Style Vectors for Steering Generative Large Language Models*](https://arxiv.org/abs/2402.01618) accepted at Findings of the EACL 2024.
+This is the code for the paper [*Style Vectors for Steering Generative Large Language Models*](https://aclanthology.org/2024.findings-eacl.52/) published at Findings of the EACL 2024.

 Authors: Kai Konen, Sophie Jentzsch, Diaoulé Diallo, Peer Schütt, Oliver Bensch, Roxanne El Baff, Dominik Opitz, and Tobias Hecking